avaneev/prvhash/README.md

 to propagate, before using its output.
 However, hashing also requires a pass to the end of the hashword array if message's length is shorter than the output hash, to "mix in" the initial hash value.
-When there is only 1 hashword in use, for larger state variable sizes there is practically no added delay, and thus the entropy propagation is only subject to the base latency.
+When there is only 1 hashword in use, there is no hashword array-related delay, and thus the entropy propagation is only subject to the base latency.
+The essence of these "latencies" is that additional rounds are needed for the system to get rid of statistical traces of the input entropy.
-Empirically, however, entropy propagation speed depends on the state variable
-size: for 8-bit variables, 4 full hashword array passes are needed; for 16-bit, 2 passes are needed, and larger variables need 1 full pass only.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the